 Michelle van Gilder

-Michelle van Gilder is the founder of CCGlobal, a consultancy that develops campaigns and initiatives to strengthen engagement between the United States and the rest of the world.
-She is also the founder and interim executive director of The Africa Narrative (TAN), a non-profit that develops initiatives in support of African creatives and the African cultural and creative industries.
-Through programs and initiatives centered on research, content creation, awards and fellowships, and large-scale campaigns and events, TAN aims to strengthen capacity in the continent's creative economy and amplify the global visibility of African cultural soft power .
+Michelle van Gilder is founder and interim executive director of The Africa Narrative (TAN), a non-profit that develops initiatives in support of African creatives and the African cultural and creative industries.
+Through programs and initiatives centered on research, content creation, awards and fellowships, and large-scale campaigns and events, TAN aims to strengthen capacity in the continent's creative economy and amplify the global visibility of African cultural soft power.
+She is also the founder of CCGlobal, a consultancy that develops campaigns and initiatives to strengthen engagement between the United States and the rest of the world.

 Among her current projects include Lead with Exports, a campaign aimed at boosting the number of American exporters launching in 2023 and modeled on Lead with Languages, a campaign she conceived and spearheaded for the American Council on Foreign Languages (ACTFL) to boost foreign language education in the United States.
 She is also executive producer of two documentary series in development, one centered on African creatives and the other on the U.S. African Diaspora.